PSTN and ISDN Switch-Off Guide 2027

 Is MPF widely available?#

-TalkTalk Business currently have equipment in 3000+ Openreach exchanges across the UK, which equates to 92% national coverage where customers can or are using MPF phone lines.
+TalkTalk Business currently have equipment in 3000+ Openreach exchanges across the UK, which equates to 92% national coverage where customers can (or are) using MPF phone lines.

-When it comes to Digital Voice, in addition to Digital Phone Line, TalkTalk Business also offers other IP based telephony options including Zoom, SIP (Session Initiation Protocol) and Mitel Digital Phone Line solutions.
+When it comes to digital voice, in addition to Digital Phone Line, TalkTalk Business also offers other IP based telephony options including Zoom, SIP (Session Initiation Protocol) and Mitel Digital Phone Line solutions.

 We're working hard to ensure that all our customers have alternative communication solutions available and will continue to share updates as our coverage increases further.

-PSTN & ISDN Switch Off FAQs
+PSTN & ISDN Switch Off FAQs #

+What is the PSTN and why is it being switched off?
 The Public Switched Telephony Network (PSTN) is the communications infrastructure that enables voice communication through conventional landline phones in the UK.
-It is comprised of BT Telephone exchanges.
+It's comprised of BT Telephone exchanges.
 Although the current PSTN was installed in the 1980s, the network was first set up over 100 years ago and is now very outdated.

+When is this going to happen?
 It's happening now.
 BT Openreach announced the retirement of the PSTN in 2017.
-In September 2023, WLR lines went into “stop-sell” stage, ahead of a full planned Switch Off by January 2027.
+In September 2023, WLR lines went into “stop-sell” stage, ahead of a full planned switch-off by January 2027.

+What is Digital Phone Line?
 TalkTalk Business Digital Phone Line calls use Voice over Internet Protocol (VoIP).
 Digital Phone Line works over the broadband connection.
-Customers can plug in their existing phones into the router/ customers broadband hub.
+Customers can plug their existing phones into the router or broadband hub.
 It's a great, cost-effective option with advanced features to better handle calls.

-We will continue offering MPF phone lines within our network footprint, including with broadband.
-This helps customers if they're not ready for Digital Voice.
+Which access services and technologies will TalkTalk Business offer in the future?
+We will continue to offer MPF phone lines within our network footprint, including broadband.
+This helps customers who aren't ready for a digital voice solution.